Saghen/blink.cmp/README.md

   padding = 1,
   -- Gap between columns
   gap = 1,
-  -- Use treesitter to highlight the label text treesitter = false,
+  -- Use treesitter to highlight the label text of completions from these sources treesitter = {},

   -- Components to render, grouped by column columns = { { 'kind_icon' }, { 'label', 'label_description', gap = 1 } },